 Keep in mind that we are all human, and we have good and bad months.
 That said, be sure to allow your employee to have an open line of communication where they can feel free to express their concerns.
 While also having the option to explain why they haven't been meeting expectations.

-Common Phrases to Use When Writing a Negative Performance Review
+Common Phrases to Use When Giving a Bad Review

 When you have completed your 1:1 review, you will need to create a write-up that documents all issues and achievements among your employees.
 It is vital that you work up a clear message about your employee’s weaknesses and inadequacies.